 Students use Notion project tracker systems to manage assignments and exams.
 Freelancers use Notion for project planning to handle clients and deadlines.
 Teams use shared dashboards for collaboration and visibility.

-This flexibility is why Notion is good for project management for beginners, which is often answered with yes.
+This flexibility is why Notion is good for project management for beginners, which is often answered with a yes.

 Common Beginner Mistakes and Fixes